ponyfoo/articles/words/2014_08_05-building-high-quality-front-end-modules.md

 # Building High-Quality Front-End Modules

-Lately I've been developing front-end modules solely based on Browserify, the latest being [rome][1].
+Lately I've been developing front-end modules solely based on [Browserify][5], the latest being [rome][1].
 Rome is a calendar component that has an extensive feature-set.
 I've compiled a list of highlights below.

 - Date _and time_ picker
 - _Fancy_ [demo site][4]